lockss/laaws-dev-scripts/runcluster/README.md

 run by default; to add the metadata services uncomment those lines in config/services.xxx.
 Run `./start -h` for more options.

+To test a plugin without signing and uploading it to a plugin registry, package the plugin with `mvn package -Dtesting` in the plugin project, then supply the name of the plugin jar with `-jar`.
+(E.g., if the plugin project is in a sibling dir to this project, `-jar ../../<plugin-project>/target/pluginjars/fully.qualified.NamePlugin.jar`.)
+Repeat the `-jar` argument for addtional plugins.

+To load title DBs, place the .tdb files in or below src/main/tdb in the plugin project (or otherwise process them with lockss-tdbxml-maven-plugin or lockss-tdb-processor to produce .xml files) and point to them individually with `-l` or load all tdb .xml files in a directory with -x, e.g., `-x ../../<plugin-project>/target/tdbxml`.

 ## V3 Changes:

 - config/services replaced by config/services.snapshot and